eclipse-iceoryx/iceoryx/iceoryx_examples/icediscovery/README.md

 <!--[geoffrey][iceoryx_examples/icediscovery/iox_discovery_monitor.cpp][deregister callback]-->

-Here this is done at the very end where it is technically not required, but in a more complex example it could be done while the application is processing data.
+Here this is done at the very end where it is technically not required, but in a more complex application it could be done while the application is processing data.
 The main processing loop of the application is deliberately left empty for simplicty.
 Usually it would interact with the callback by e.g. changing application behavior whenever the availability of some service changes.